 1. Shared statement of ambition

-New approach developed to measure collective impact on helping the workforce build essential digital skills, with first round reporting.
+• A new approach to measuring the collective impact of helping the workforce build essential digital skills – with first round reporting.

 Sprint 1 achievements